Local Area

 Middle Blackdene and East Blackdene are small hamlets only accessible over the Wear by a ford and footbridge, East Blackdene has an access road from the back road above St. John’s Chapel.

 St. John’s Chapel is a large village but has a Town Hall which has a large function room, as well as a gym and fortnightly cinema club.
 It was built in 1865, but after being destroyed by fire in 1951 was rebuilt in 1952.
 The Barrington Hall is nearby and was built in 1819 by Bishop Barrington.
 The Auction Mart opposite the Church is run by Barnard Castle auctioneers and holds sheep and cattle marts, but no longer holds the furniture sales which were so popular a few years ago.
 There is an Annual Leek Show at the Blue Bell pub, held at the beginning of September.
 The Annual Weardale Show is held on the last weekend in August, 2012 will be the 143rd show.
 There are classes for photography, home produce and local crafts.
 There is a Co-op shop and Post Office with coffee room in the Market Place.
-The St. John’s Chapel Football Club play in the ****** league.
-There is one primary school in the parish, which is located in Burnfoot near the river.
+There are two one primary schools in the parish, one located in Burnfoot near the river at St John's Chapel and one at Wearhead.

-Daddry Shield is the easternmost village in the parish, adjoining the Westgate Parish.
-The road below Daddry Shield bridge leads to Sidefoot, with the farmhouses of Sidehead on the road beyond.
+Daddry Shield is east of St John's Chapel, the road below Daddry Shield bridge leads to Sidefoot, with the farmhouses of Sidehead on the road beyond.